A guide to setting up technology-enabled virtual wards

 Clinical safety is paramount in delivery of any new models of care.
 Guidance on reviewing tech enabled models is provided on the clinical risk management standards area of the NHS Digital website.

 All trusts should have at least one clinical safety officer (CSO) in post, to consider the risk to patients of any new platform, service, pathway or digital solution.
 CSOs must be registered with a professional body and be a qualified and experienced clinician.
-Specific clinical safety training can be undertaken by staff and is delivered by NHS Digital.
+Specific clinical safety training can be undertaken by staff and is delivered by NHS England.
 By following a clinical risk management process the potential for design flaws or user error resulting in patient harm is minimised.
 Standards also recognise the need for organisation commitment and management support.

-When a system is implementing a remote monitoring solution to support their Virtual Ward it is essential that any devices comply with the CE or ISO requirements for that group of products.
+When a system is implementing a remote monitoring solution to support their virtual ward it is essential that any devices comply with the CE or ISO requirements for that group of products.
 This will be covered as part of any DCB0160 process but is also part of The MHRA device regulations for Software as a Service (SaaS).
 This may include patients using their own device for example smartphone, laptop or tablet.
 You will need to ensure that their products also comply with the necessary CE or ISO specifications.

 When deploying products that you may want to reuse it is critical that you ensure there is enough time to allow for a deep clean or decontamination of any products.
-It may be necessary to involve infection control teams in the preparation of an SOP to do this.
+It may be necessary to involve infection control teams in the preparation of a SOP to do this.

 There is the requirement to maintain adherence to existing policies and procedures to include DCB0129 and DCB0160.
-These are NHS Digital’s set of requirements structured to promote and ensure the effective application of clinical risk management by those organisations that are responsible for the development and maintenance of health IT systems for use within the health and care environment.
+These are NHS England’s set of requirements structured to promote and ensure the effective application of clinical risk management by those organisations that are responsible for the development and maintenance of health IT systems for use within the health and care environment.
 This information standard is published under section 250 of the Health and Social Care Act 2012.

 Interoperability